 Location is important when you landscape a flower bed.
 Your site should showcase the grouping of plants from the angle you want it viewed.

 The location also affects the growing conditions for your flowers.
 Your plants should match up with the amount of sunlight the site receives with shade plants for filtered sunlight and sun-loving plants for locations that receive six or more hours of sunlight each day.
 The soil should be a rich loamy mix that drains well.
-If you have problem soil, adding coarse sand will help with drainage, and peat moss will aid in water retention.
+If you have problem soil, incorporating organic matter such as compost and leaf mold will help with drainage, and peat moss will aid in water retention.

 A Practice Run

 Groupings of three shrubs are aesthetically more pleasing than a single specimen.
-Single blooming flowers, such as the rudbeckia or echniacea, are visually stunning when planted en masse.
+Single blooming flowers, such as the black-eyed Susan or purple coneflower, are visually stunning when planted en masse.
 Empty spaces can be filled with annuals to add color when perennials aren't in bloom.
 View the flower bed from every angle to solidify the planting scheme.

 Handling the Final Planting